danhowarthgov/content-ur-services-week-21/README.md

 ### Laura Yarrow: team anthropology

 Laura is head of design at HM Land registry, part of the UK government.
-Laura's lightning talk was on how she's applying user-centred design principles to build the design practice at Land registry, and treating her team as users.
+Laura's lightning talk was on how she's applying user-centred design principles to build the design practice at Land Registry, and treating her team as users.

 <a href="https://github.com/danhowarthdwp/content-ur-services-week-21/raw/main/Laura%20Yarrow%20-%20team%20anthropology.pptx">Download the slides</a>.